 Education & License

 What education is needed to become a chef?
 You don’t need a license to cook in your home or work as a chef in a restaurant.

 But, organizations like the American Culinary Federation, the United States Personal Chef Association, the Culinary Institute of America, and the Research Chefs Association offer some voluntary certifications to prove that you have met certain standards to take care of an entire kitchen.

 The responsibility of a chef is to manage the everyday workings of a pro kitchen.
-It may include but not limited to checking food ingredients with freshness, quality, and quantity, maintaining the cleanliness of the kitchen utensils and cooking area, use of various kitchen knife & tools, innovate new recipes, determine the size of the dish, sense of taste and smell, presentation of food, train new cooks and other kitchen staff.
+It may include but is not limited to checking food ingredients with freshness, quality, and quantity, maintaining the cleanliness of the kitchen utensils and cooking area, use of various kitchen knife & tools, innovating new recipes, determining the size of the dish, sense of taste and smell, presentation of food, train new cooks and other kitchen staff.

 To prepare delicious dishes for the customers, a chef may also need to have leadership, time management, and team management skills.

 The organizations mentioned above provide the most comprehensive cooking education to make your dream come true.

 As you know, these voluntary certifications are not the only options.
 To hone your kitchen skills and to show off your cooking talent, you may attend technical schools, culinary arts schools, and community colleges and enroll in 2 to 4 years degree programs.
 Some colleges also offer online courses.

 If you have any of these academic certifications, you’ll be considered as a potential candidate for the most prestigious post of executive chef.